AI Agent Index

 Most flexible

 A manager agent delegates tasks to worker agents, evaluates their outputs, and decides whether to accept, retry, or escalate.
-Closest to how human teams operate.
-Best for complex, multi-step workflows with variable paths.
+This is the most powerful and most complex pattern — closest to how human teams operate.
+The manager agent needs to be capable enough to reliably evaluate worker outputs, which typically means using a more capable (and more expensive) model for the orchestrator than for the workers.

 Manager agent → Worker agents → Manager evaluates → Accept or retry